-Parameters name - the name of the Python module, without the namespace avocado.core.restclient.connection module
+Parameters name - the name of the Python module, without the namespace avocado.core.restclient.connection module avocado.core.restclient.connection.get_default() Returns the global, default connection to avocado-server

 This module provides connection classes the avocado server.

 A connection is a simple wrapper around a HTTP request instance.
 It is this basic object that allows methods to be called on the remote server.